Content tagged with "science"

 335

 Vaclav Smil is a scientist and policy analyst.
-His specialty to looking at societal problems and figuring out how science and policy should intersect to make it better.
+His specialty is looking at societal problems and figuring out how science and policy should intersect to make it better.
 He taught environmental science at the University of Manitoba.
 Bill Gates has said several times that Smil is one of his favorite…

 Scale: The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life in Organisms, Cities, Economies, and Companies